nuonuo28/Java-Full-Stack/SelfIntro.md

 Microservice helps in breaking the application and build a logically independent smaller applications.
 For example, we can build a cloud application with the help of Amazon AWS with minimum efforts.

+#### Monolithic vs Microservices

+Monolithic architecture is built as one large system and is usually one code base.
+Monolithic application is tightly coupled and entangled as the application evolves, making it difficult to isolate services for purposes such as independent scaling or code maintainability.

+It extremely difficult to change technology or language or framework because everything is tightly coupled and depend on each other.

+Microservices architecture is built as small independent module based on business functionality.
+In microservices application, each project and services are independent from each other at the code level.
+Therefore, it is easy to configure and deploy completely and also to scale based on demand.

 ### Spring Cloud